mds2/pickover-notes/README.md

 a compendium of loosely related standalone chapters with a vaguely free-jazz hint of an organizational structure.

-For a book published in 1992, and clearly aimed at advanced high school or early college students, I found it surprisingly readable and entertaining as an experienced programmer in 2018.
+For a book published in 1992, I found it to be surprisingly readable and entertaining when going through it in 2018.

 The 1992 publication date, and its vaguely technological-ish subject focus, means that (as of the time I'm writing this) used copies sell for the prices